WalletScrutiny/WalletScrutinyCom/_android/com.willtrade.trading.md

 ---
 wsId:
-title: WillTrade -Forex Stocks & More
+title: WillTrade - Trading For All
 altTitle:
 authors:
 - danny